nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 ### Setup

-To run a benchmark you need 2 separate files:
+To run a benchmark you need to create 2 separate files:

-`primary.js`
+`run.js`

+> The *runner file*
 > Includes test configuration and runs the task file

 `task.js`

+> The *task file*

 > Includes the actual code under test